Solveig Nordström

-Early Life
+Early life

-Nordstrom studied literary history and history becoming a Master of Philosophy in the early 1950s.
+Nordstrom graduated from Stockholm University with a Masters of Philosophy in literary history in the early 1950s.
 She then studied Latin and Greek and became an archaeologist.

-In the 1950s, Italy and Greece were the main destinations for Swedish archaeologists.
-But Nordstrom decided to travel to Spain and, in 1955 arrived in the Alicante area searching for evidence of Phoenician trading posts.
+In the 1950s, Italy and Greece were popular with Swedish archaeologists.
+But Nordstrom chose Spain and in 1955 was excavating the Alicante area for evidence of Phoenician trading posts.

 Career

-Nordstrom cemented her place at the forefront of Spanish archaeology when in the 1960s, whilst studying for her doctorate (awarded in 1969 from the University of Stockholm)she managed to stop excavators (by lying down in front of the machinery)from destroying the Tossal de Manises (Lucentum) site.
+Nordstrom cemented her place at the forefront of Spanish archaeology when in the 1960s, whilst studying for her doctorate (awarded in 1969 from the Stockholm University)she managed to stop excavators (by lying down in front of the machinery)from destroying the Tossal de Manises (Lucentum) site.
 Nordstrom notified the international press and managed to prevent the resumption of excavations for property development.
 This action stopped the property speculators from building on the remains of the Ibero-Romano city.

 Due to this success, archaeologists were able to persuade the Spanish state to acquire the land, thereby avoiding any further building speculation.
 Manuel Olcina, director of the MARQ museum in Alicante, on which the Lucentum site depends, referred to Nordstrom as the 'dean of archaeology'.
-He also referred to the important work that Nordstrom conducted on decorated Iberian ceramics excavated form the Iberian town of San Fulgencio (La Escuera).
+He also referred to the important work that Nordstrom conducted on decorated Iberian ceramics excavated from the Iberian town of San Fulgencio (La Escuera).

 Erudite, polyglot (speaking 14 languages)and a translator (made all the more remarkable as Nordstrom had suffered from impaired hearing since she was a child).
 Olcina defined her as 'ahead of her time' and 'a very brave and forward thinking woman' - especially in Spain.
 As an archaeologist she was convinced of the presence of the Cartheginians in the Levante area.
 Here she was following in the wake of her mentor and teacher - Jose Lafuente Vidal.